 Dr. Bushinsky has published over 100 peer-reviewed articles and over 60 invited reviews, chapters and editorials focusing on disorders of divalent ion metabolism.
 His has developed a strain of rats that exhibit genetic hypercalciuria, the most common metabolic abnormality in humans with nephrlithiasis, and spontaneously form kidney stones.
 The pathophysiology of the hypercalciuria closely parallels that of man and is thus a useful model to study stone formation in humans.
 He has also extensively studied the mechanism by which acid induces physicochemical bone dissolution and cell-mediated resorption.
 Dr. Bushinsky has lectured throughout the world on stone formation, effects of acid on bone and other disorders of divalent ion metabolism.

-My laboratory studies renal mechanisms of hypertension and genetic determinants of susceptibility to kidney disease progression.
+Scientific Approach: My laboratory studies renal mechanisms of hypertension and genetic determinants of susceptibility to kidney disease progression.
 We use the mouse as a model system, and translate our findings in human cohorts.

 Collectrin (Tmem27) in hypertension and salt-sensitivity.